heptarch/heptarch.github.io/lab/questions.md

 1. You have a pile of warm metal shavings in the shape of a cone.
 Discuss.
 2. How can a two-level quantum system be used as a gyroscope?
 3. In the sewer beneath the Prague Orloj is a locked box.
-What is inside?
+What's inside?
 4. Intelligent life evolves from topologically robust quantum matter.
 Describe its social structure and language.
 5. You control a Dyson sphere around a Kerr black hole.
 A cat